GreenAI-Uppa/deep_learning_mcmc/server/README.md

 **Common start**:
 - Clone this git on your computer
-- run `serveur/update_scripts.sh` to copy each script on its dedicated device
+- run `server/update_scripts.sh` from the server directory to copy each script on its dedicated device
-- run `monitoring/mounting_data.sh` to mount each log file on its dedicated directory in order to run the streamlit dashboard on your own computer
+- run `monitoring/mounting_data.sh` from the monitoring directory to mount each log file on its dedicated directory in order to run the streamlit dashboard on your own computer

 #### Quick, I want the solution

 - Start an ssh connexion on each device with the gdev user.
+- update the `~/deep_learning_mcmc` directory with `git pull` and run `pip install .`
 - Go to `~/script`
 - run `python3 run.py` following this order: p8, p2, j4, p4, j2
 - Start the streamlit dashboard on your own computer by running `streamlit run monitoring/Home.py`